 I therefore decided to transfer 500 euros to each platform at the 1st of August 2019.
 I invested the money at the same time and I will not deposit any more money to the two portfolios.
 Every month I will then do a status of the progress and earnings, to share with you which portfolio is currently ahead.
 This will be interesting!

 Below you can see the results for both portfolios by the 1st of January 2019.
 Mintos Invest & Access still has the lead in terms of earning as expected.
-However, 173.85 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
+However, 234,62 euros of the money invested in Mintos Invest & Access is not available for instant withdrawal.
 This is an increase of 60,77 euros since last month, so that is a good development.
 As always Bondora Go & Grow is ahead in terms of liquidity and Mintos Invest & Access is ahead in terms of returns with 19.03 euros versus 12.88 with Bondora Go & Grow.
 During February, for the first time during this test run, the average interest rate on Mintos Invest & Access dropped as it has been doing every month since the product came out, this time from 9.58% to 9.55%.
 Interesting battle!
 Stay tuned by signing up for the newsletter.

 Get started on building your own crowdlending portfolio today!